tobyfey/docassemble-lel/README.md

 #### Fact Object AirTable Function<a name="factobjectairtablefunction"></a>
 FactObjects are populated from a different AirTable than Elements.
 This also sets information for the EvidenceList, which is stored in each

+I replaced funcobject.field = el['fields']['field'] with funcobject.field = funcobject.instanceName
+Maybe that will allow me to not have to write in instance names in the field

 <img width="600" src="img/airtablefacts.jpg">

 ```python